 Implement salinity management activities to achieve long-term sustainability and prevent continued impacts to salt sensitive areas; and

-Protect beneficial uses by maintaining water quality that meets applicable water quality objectives and pursuing long-term managed restoration where reasonable, feasible and practicable.
+Protect beneficial uses by maintaining water quality that meets applicable water quality objectives; and

+Pursue long-term managed restoration where reasonable, feasible and practicable.

 The supporting studies evaluated local salt management options in areas with significant salt concerns.
 These evaluations demonstrated that the volume and mass of unmanaged salt would remain high even under scenarios where existing salt management tools are widely adopted.
 A comprehensive solution to the salinity issues in the Central Valley will therefore need to rely on both local and sub-regional solutions as well as broad region-wide projects that will export salt out of the Central Valley.
-Additional studies are still needed to further define the range of solutions for surface and ground waters that may be deployed within each Central Valley hydrologic region to prevent continued impacts to salt sensitive areas in the Central Valley Region.
+Additional studies are still needed to further define the range of solutions for surface water and groundwater that may be deployed within each Central Valley hydrologic region to prevent continued impacts to salt sensitive areas in the Central Valley Region.

 Given the need for these studies, the Central Valley Water Board will implement a phased Salt Control Program consistent with the goals of the salt management strategy.
 All permitted salt discharges shall comply with the provisions of this program.
 Two pathways to compliance are available for Phase I. Compliance pathways for subsequent phases will be identified prior to that phase.
 The Phase I Compliance pathways are: